 - Optional: Top with freshly chopped herbs like green onion, cilantro, and parsley!

-*You can use other oil, but the flavor of sesame oil really complements this dish.
+*You can use any oil, but the flavor of sesame oil really complements this recipe.

 Directions for miso soup